 There have been many kinds of eye exercises claiming to treat a wide variety of vision disorders.
 Eye exercises go by a number of different names: vision therapy, orthoptics, vision rehab, vision training...
 It's easy to get confused by the different names and sometimes hard to tell if the exercises are legitimate or not.
-This will take a look at the history of "eye exercises" for lazy eye and other conditions.
+You may find yourself asking questions like, will this work for me?
+Or, how many times a day do I have to do these exercises in order for them to be effective?
+What about if I have a retinal detachment, can eye exercises help with that?
+These are legitimate questions that may need to be answered by a Developmental Optometrist.
+Below we will take a look at several topics within the eye exercises category and information.
+Keep reading to take a look at the history of "eye exercises" for lazy eye and other conditions.

 Early reports of eye exercises actually come from ophthalmology.
 In the late 19th century, Louis Émile Javal, a French ophthalmologist, thought an eye turn (strabismus) was likely due to poor or abnormal binocular (two-eye) fusion.
 Javal developed a series of eye training exercises that utilized occlusion, fusion, and stereopsis training that are used even today!
 Similar reports in the late 19th and early 20th century from clinicians such as Claude Worth, Sheila Mayou, and Martha Lyon expanded on the work of Javal, setting the foundation for vision rehabilitation of patients with poor visual acuity, fusion, or stereopsis due to a number of conditions.